About

 Our mission is to present programming by outstanding international, national and local early music groups in an acoustically and aesthetically superb setting.

 MB1800 was founded in 1975 by Board President Louise Basbas.
-We have presented nearly 500 concerts across 49 seasons around New York City with artists from around the world.
+We have presented over 500 concerts across 50 seasons around New York City with artists from around the world.

 Board of Directors